-You should have already purchased your items for a price that leaves room for a healthy profit when you sell it.
+You should have already purchased your items for a price that leaves room for a healthy profit when you sell them.
 But if you really want to up your game and make serious cash, you’re going to want to add value.

 This again is a basic principle of business – and it happens all around us every day.
-Nike, for example, purchases the materials they need at a fraction of the cost they sell a pair of Air Force 1′ for (my favourite trainers by the way).
+Nike, for example, purchases the materials they need at a fraction of the cost they sell a pair of Air Force 1′ for (my favorite trainers by the way).

 They do however assemble the materials together and add value, which in turn they are able to sell for a substantial profit.
 And although this is a case in point for a new product, the same logic can be applied for flea market second-hand items.